NicodemusGurion/nicodemusgurion.github.io/_posts/2023-04-01-Changes in the New World Translation.md

 The part translated "Jehovah examines the motives" is actually "Jehovah examines the spirits."
 This may seem as a small change but it subtly hides the fact that humans do have a spiritual part which is connected to our mental faculties and decision making.
 The Watchtower wants a worldview that is as naturalistic and sterile as possible.
 Humans can't have spirits or souls that are in any way separate from their bodies.
 This worldview colors their word choice.

+# Ecclesiastes 3:22

+> And I saw that there is nothing better than for a man to find enjoyment in his work, because that is his **reward**; for who can enable him to see what will happen after he is gone?

+**Change**

+The word translated "reward" actualy means "portion".
+The meaning is that humans are forced to work to survive so we might as well try to enjoy it.
+But work is a curse, it is the cyrse on Adam after the fall.
+Work is not a reward.
+It is a necessary evil we must endure with grace.

+The Watchtower probably change this to help their indoctrination of people to willingly work for free for their company.
+If people can be made to think that "work is a reward", rather than some necessary evil we must endure, then maybe they won't feel as used and abused.

 # Zechariah 3:1,2

 > Zechariah 3:1,2 — And he showed me Joshua the high priest standing before the angel of Jehovah, and Satan was standing at his right hand to resist him.
 2 Then **the angel of** Jehovah said to Satan: “May Jehovah rebuke you, O Satan, yes, may Jehovah, who has chosen Jerusalem, rebuke you!
 Is not this one a burning log snatched out of the fire?”